srobo-legacy/comp-ranker/README.rst

     first place would receive 6 points each (since this is ``(8+6+4)/3``).

-As a result, the ranked points for an entrant (team) might not be an integer.
-However, for 4 entrants the value will always be an integer.
+The ranker supports an arbitrary number of entrants and zones (as long as there are fewer entrants than zones) and will return points which follow the pattern described above.

+The points for the winning team will be 2 * the number of zones, points for subsequent places reduce by 2 points per place.
+Ties are resolved as described and as a result of the points per place reducing by two, the points for any entrant will always be an integer.

 It supports Python 2.7 and 3.x.